Your browser is no longer supported

 • A passion for working with youth, experience facilitating programs with class size groups, as well as experience developing educational programs and/or activities.

-• Knowledge of/background in philosophy and one or more of the following TOK Areas of Knowledge: history, the human sciences, the natural sciences, the arts, mathematics.
+• Knowledge of/background in philosophy and one or more of the following TOK Areas of Knowledge: history, the human sciences, the natural sciences, the arts and mathematics.